About

 Denis Laframbroise Award

-2020 Worldwide Logo Design Award (WOLDA), Award of Excellence, Category 1
+2020 Worldwide Logo Design Award (WOLDA), Award of Excellence

 Worldwide Logo Design Award (WOLDA), Bronze Award